 How to Use Raft Building for Team Building or Activity Days

 Raft building can be used for team building to develop team work and leadership, or just for having fun.
-Raft building is often done as a half day session, or combined with other activities to form a full day session.
+You can have a half day session, or combine it with other activities to form a full day session.